To hand express breast milk

 There are many benefits of hand expressing breast milk.

 - You are going away from the baby and still want to be able to provide breast milk

 - Stimulating the breasts will increase breast milk production

 - It hurts to breastfeed, and your nipples are sore

 - The breasts are too heavy and tight at the beginning of the feed, making it difficult for the baby to latch on to the breast

 - You want someone else to be able to feed the baby

 - The breasts feel overly full and you want to release pressure

-Some women prefer to hand express the breasts while others favor breast pump expression.
+Some women prefer to hand express the breasts while others favour breast pump expression.
 There are both manual and electric breast pumps.
 Hand expressing is free and always available, which is an advantage.
-Breast pumps can be purchased at pharmacies, in baby stores, and even in second-hand stores.
+Breast pumps can be purchased at pharmacies, in baby stores and even in second-hand stores.
 Many maternity wards rent out electric breast pumps.